 Like all living creatures, dinosaurs evolved from preexisting ancestors.
 Here's an overview of current thinking about dinosaur evolution.

-The Story of Tetrapod Evolution - Dinosaurs - About.com
+The Basics of Vertebrate Evolution - Animals/Wildlife - About.com

-Prehistoric Elephants and Elephant Evolution - Dinosaurs - About.com
+Evolution - The Story of Prehistoric Primates - Dinosaurs - About.com

 Prehistoric Dogs and Dog Evolution - Dinosaurs - About.com